-The Wernig Lab investigates the epigenetic and chromatin-based mechanisms that drive pediatric cancer, with a focus on the regulatory landscapes of neuroblastoma.
-Our research integrates molecular biology and translational data science to connect fundamental genomic discovery with the design and analysis of early-phase clinical trials.
+My research investigates the epigenetic and chromatin-based mechanisms that drive pediatric cancer, with a specific focus on the regulatory landscapes of neuroblastoma.
+I integrate molecular biology and translational data science to connect fundamental gene regulation with the design and analysis of early-phase clinical trials.

 - DNA Methylation and Hydroxymethylation: Mapping the modifications that govern gene silencing and activation.